 We base our environmental work on SLU's general environmental policy:

-- SLU will contribute to ecologically, socially and financially sustainable development.
+- SLU contributes to an ecological, social and financial sustainable development.

-- Environmental awareness and environmental aspects must be integrated in all decision-making and in all activities of all SLU’s work units.
+- Environmental thinking and environmental aspects are integrated in all decision-making and are part of all activities within SLU's organisational units.

 - Reduce environmental impact from energy consumption

 - Increase the knowledge of our students on sustainable development and sustainable use of natural resources